narenkhatwani/narenkhatwaniblogs/content/blog/post-arrival-usa/index.md

 ### Miscellaneous Items

 - [ ] Sewing Kit
-- [ ] Travel Adapter - for charging phones in transit countries or landing country
+- [ ] Travel Adapter - for charging phones in transit countries
 - [ ] Flash Drive (Pen Drive)
 - [ ] Hard disk
 - [ ] Charging Cable
 - [ ] Stationery
 - [ ] Memory Card Reader
 - [ ] Presentation Pointer
-- [ ] A portable bidet (jetspray) YES, you get a portable jetspray on Amazon.
+- [ ] A portable bidet (jetspray)
+YES, you get a portable jetspray on Amazon.

-Do not buy new laptops or phones from India.
-USA has better deals for students.
+*Do not buy new laptops or phones from India.
+USA has better deals for students.*